ChrisVilches/Partial-Text-Search/README.md

 In this example, the resulting string to be indexed for this document will be `hello world|document content`.
 Note that the `info` key was ignored.

-Plus, note that a separator `|` was added between the two fields, this is necessary for the suffix array to work properly.
-This is because a document must be reduced to a single string first.
+Plus, note that a separator `|` was added between the two fields.
+Read more about the [separator](#separator).

-The separator can be configured (see below), and it's recommended to use a character that won't appear in any query.
-It's not a requirement to use a separator, but not using it (or choosing it incorrectly) may lead to strings from two or more fields getting concatenated, resulting in a string that originally wasn't present in any single field of the document.
+There are more ways to convert documents to strings, which are described next.

 #### Index only certain strings from the document